denisecase/nw-diagnostics/README.md

 # nw-diagnostics

-> Utility files to help debug installations and virtual environments
+> Utility files to help debug installations and environments